ekairos/studiofx/README.md

 	- Social links are displayed at all times as a persistent fixed footer.
 	- Having the text content separated from the gallery on external platforms raises the flexibility to interact with professional network while reducing the maintenance for the website.

-- As a digital artist and employee, I want to investigate on potential talent need of StudioFX.
+- As a digital artist I want to investigate on potential talent need of StudioFX.
 	- The overall gallery directly shows the variety of projects on which StudioFX has been involved.
 	- Text content on external social network platform also gives the possibility to promote StudioFX production environment and team behavior.

 ### Wireframes

-Wireframes (along with few drafts) are visible in [this directory](./wireframes/).
+Wireframes (along with few drafts) are visible in [wireframes/](./wireframes/).

 ## Contributing